Synonym(s)

 Clinical featuresThis section has been translated automatically.

-Sudden onset without significant prodromes.
 Within 48-72 hours, a disseminated, usually symmetrical, asymptomatic or slightly burning to itchy exanthema develops, which may also occur in groups in the elbow or knee area.
-The exanthema develops rapidly and relapses within a few days with a few to hundreds of lesions.
-A linear arrangement of the lesions is possible (Köbner phenomenon).
+The multiforme exanthema develops rapidly and relapses within a few days with a few to hundreds of lesions.
+The disseminated arrangement is the usual one, but linear formations are also possible.

 HistologyThis section has been translated automatically.